benfrick/docs-portfolio/src/commerce/search/api_search.md

     </div>
 </div>

-# UNDERSTANDING YOUR SEARCH RESULTS (DRAFT)
+# UNDERSTANDING YOUR E-COMMERCE SEARCH RESULTS (DRAFT)

-###### Last Updated: 06/26/2018<br>Submit Feedback: API Doc Slack channel <a href="https://nikedigital.slack.com/messages/nde-doc" target="_blank">#nde-doc</a>
+###### Last Updated: 7/26/2018<br>Submit Feedback: API Doc Slack channel <a href="https://nikedigital.slack.com/messages/nde-doc" target="_blank">#nde-doc</a>

 ---

-Search is a rule-driven API used to retrieve the products or context navigation needed to build a personalized, global and consistent search and navigational experience for Nike customers.
-Most Search functionality is accessed through the Product Feeds Rollup Threads Service API.
+E-commerce search provides a robust and consistent e-commerce search experience that is personalized for Nike customers around the globe.
+Most search functionality is accessed through the Product Feeds Rollup Threads Service API.
 If you are not familiar with that service, we recommend reading the [Product Feed Rollup Threads V2 API Developer's Guide](/doc/commerce/product/api_rollup_threads.html) first.

 ## **In this guide:**